40 Days of Good News

 The Association has also produced the following film which shares some ideas:

-CBA has also produced a flyer, which offers a range of church and personal ideas.
+The Central Baptist Association has produced a flyer, which offers a range of church and personal ideas.
 ‘Doing something brave as a church is at the heart of this initiative,’it states, ‘wouldn’t it be great if every church in the CBA did ONE BRAVE thing over this 40 day period, stepping out beyond where they feel safe?’
 The neighbouring Eastern Baptist Association has adapted the Daring Greatly flyer and distributed it to its churches.

 The West of England Baptist Association team is engaging in 40 Days of Good News by resourcing its churches in three ways: